 On the other hand, medical professionals are negligent if they cause harm by failing to meet a specific “standard of care,” the conditions of which can vary significantly based on their field and the circumstances they were working under at the time.
 No matter how a personal injury occurs, assistance from a seasoned New Jersey injury attorney is essential to succeed in a negligence claim.

 Types of Financial Recovery in a New Jersey Accident Claim

 After proving another person’s negligence caused your accident, you and your injury attorney can hold them financially liable for all your “damages.”
 Civil damages are the economic and non-economic harm you suffered in an accident.
-A NJ lawyer from Ostroff Injury Law can help you fight for compensation for damages such as:
+A NJ lawyer from Ostroff Godshall Injury and Accident Lawyers can help you fight for compensation for damages such as:

 - Past and future medical bills